 The Church History Library serves as the official archive for patriarchal blessings.
-We preserve the millions of blessings given in the Church’s history by keeping multiple copies in multiple locations.
+We preserve millions of blessings given throughout the Church’s history.

 Frequently Asked Questions about Patriarchal Blessings